Esther Short: Early life and settlement

 Esther Clark was born on December 24, 1806, in Tioga County, Pennsylvania.
 Accounts of her heritage vary: Sources state she was either half-Algonquin, half-German, or entirely Native American (one-fourth Cherokee, one-fourth Algonquin, and one-half Six Nations).
 She and her sister, Jane, were raised Roman Catholic and survived the War of 1812 and the Black Hawk War of 1832.
-While attending school, she became educating in shooting, food preservation, and herbal medicine.
+While attending school, she became educated in shooting, food preservation, and herbal medicine.
 After marrying husband Amos Short in November 1829, the family moved West to Illinois in 1837.
 A few years later, the family moved further West to the Oregon territory in 1845.
 They settled near Fort Vancouver in 1847 on a plot of land originally claimed by Henry Williamson, who had left the land in the care of the Hudson's Bay Company.
 This led to a conflict between the Shorts and the Hudson's Bay Company officials, as tensions remained high between British fur traders and American settlers in the area.
 The Treaty of Oregon specifically stipulated that Hudson's Bay's property rights were to be respected, and the British officers repeatedly tried to drive the Shorts back to the American territory South of the Columbia River.
+Over the course of her life, Esther raised a total of ten children and gave birth to twelve, with two dying in early childhood.